USGS Groundwater Information

 Related Software: Groundwater Toolbox

-PART users may also be interested in the Groundwater Toolbox, a graphical and mapping interface for analysis of hydrologic data.
+RECESS users may also be interested in the Groundwater Toolbox, a graphical and mapping interface for analysis of hydrologic data.
 The Groundwater Toolbox has several methods for the analysis of streamflow data.
 These methods include six hydrograph-separation techniques — the Base-Flow Index (BFI Standard and Modified), HYSEP (Fixed Interval, Sliding Interval, and Local Minimum), and PART methods — and the RORA recession-curve displacement method and associated RECESS program to estimate groundwater recharge from streamflow data.

 Point of Contact